MeRiDaBM-99/AdventOfCode_2025/README.md

-# Advent of Code 2025 — Día 5: Cafetería
+# Advent of Code 2025 — Día 5: Cafeteria

 ## Componentes del grupo